Spinster: Women and marriage

 Women may not have married for a variety (and/or combination) of reasons, including personal inclination, a dearth of eligible men (whose numbers can decrease dramatically during war conflicts), and socio-economic conditions (that is, the availability of livelihoods for women).
 Writer and spinster Louisa May Alcott famously wrote that "liberty is a better husband than love to many of us".
 Social status issues could also arise where it was unacceptable for a woman to marry below her social rank but her parents lacked the funds to support a marriage within their social rank.

 In the early 19th century, particularly in England, women would fall under coverture, stating that all property and contracts in their name would be ceded to their husbands.
 This was particularly common in women who owned businesses.

-The First World War (1914–1918) prevented many within a generation of women from experiencing heterosexual romance and marriage or having children.
+The First World War (1914–1918) prevented many within a generation of women from experiencing romance and marriage or having children.

 In modern peacetime societies with wide opportunities for romance, marriage and children, there are other reasons that women remain single as they approach old age.
 Psychologist Erik Erikson postulated that during young adulthood (ages 18 to 39), individuals experience an inner conflict between a desire for intimacy (i.e., a committed relationship leading to marriage) and a desire for isolation (i.e., fear of commitment).
 Other reasons women may choose not to marry include a focus on career, a desire for an independent life, economic considerations, or an unwillingness to make the compromises expected in a marriage.

-Some writers have suggested that to understand why women do not marry, one should examine reasons women do marry and why it may be assumed they should marry in the first place.
-According to Adrienne Rich, "Women have married because it was necessary, in order to economically, in order to have children who would not suffer economic deprivation or social ostracism, in order to remain respectable, in order to do what was expected of women because coming out of 'abnormal' childhoods they wanted to feel 'normal', and because heterosexual romance has been represented as the great female adventure, duty, and fulfillment".

-Around the world

-Never-married women are called "aanissat" in Arabic, "spinsters" or "old maids" in English, "vieilles filles" in French, "zitelle" in Italian, "alte Jungfer" in German, "shengnu" in Mandarin, "stara panna" in Polish and "dakhtar torsheedeh" in Persian.
-In Japan, where women had traditionally been expected to marry at a young age, those who were unmarried after the age of 25 were metaphorically referred to as (unsold) Christmas cakes (クリスマスケーキ) in reference to items which are still unsold after the 25th.

-Events today

-In Australia, parties are held for young single people to meet and socialize (particularly in the rural areas).
-These events are known as Bachelor and Spinster Balls or colloquially "B and S Balls".
-A philanthropic group of women between the ages of 21 and 35, called the Spinsters of San Francisco, organizes events.